pathikg/Real-Time-Sign-Language-Recognition/README.md

 ```

 ---

+### Keyboard commands  :

+* Press R to start recording
+* Press D to add predicted sign to previous displayed result
+* Press S to add space to previous displayed result
+* Press A to delete last displayed result
+* Press C to clear the all displayed results
+* Press T to stop recording

+---

 #### This project still has scope of development, so you can also contribute to this Project as follows:
 * [Fork](https://github.com/Patrickbro13/Real-Time-Sign-Language-Recognition) this Repository.
 * Clone your Fork on a different branch: